cavegenius/Resume/README.md

 **SiteLock / Web Security Analyst**
 May 2015 - November 215, Scottsdale, AZ
-As a Web Security Analyst I was tasked with manually cleaning websites of any malware.
+As a Web Security Analyst I manually cleaned websites of any malware.
 This required manually searching for malware using linux commands and problem solving skills in order to find the source of the malicious behaviour.
 In this position I also created tools to efficiently remove spam files from customers websites.
 I was also responsible for configuring the web application firewall for customers and troubleshooting any issues with the firewall.

 **GoDaddy.com / Advanced Technical SupportAdvanced Technical Support**
 December 2005- May 2015, Gilbert, AZ